Email newsletter content is one of the best ways for brands to stay in touch with their audience...

 If you’re trying to improve your email strategy, you’ve likely heard of email marketing KPIs.
-If you’re wondering what email marketing KPIs are, the best ones to track, or how to implement them into your email engagement strategy, this article will provide examples to help you do just that.
+If you’re wondering what KPIs for email are, the best ones to track, or how to implement them into your email engagement strategy, this article will provide examples to help you do just that.
 Keep reading to learn more.

 What Are Key Performance Indicators?